RickBunschoten/UI_Collection/README.md

 # UI_Collection
-A public collection of my made UI elements and enhancements to the default Unity UI layout
+A collection of my own-made UI elements and enhancements to the default Unity UI